Eastore-project/fildeal/README.md

 # Fildeal CLI

 Fildeal is a command-line interface (CLI) tool for managing Filecoin deals.
 This tool provides various commands to compare files, generate data segment pieces, split pieces, and initiate deals with miners.
 It is inspired by the [mkpiece](https://github.com/willscott/mkpiece) tool and [data-segment-library](https://github.com/filecoin-project/go-data-segment).
 One can run a 2k lotus-miner setup easily using the [scripts](https://gist.github.com/lordshashank/fb2fbd53b5520a862bd451e3603b4718).
+And then use this tool to initiate boost deals with the miner and test various things.

 ## Pre-requisites